mulle-sde/mulle-env/README.md

 common mistakes:

 * inadvertant reliance on non-standard tools
-* reproducabilty problems due to non-standard environment variables
+* reproducability problems due to non-standard environment variables

 With **mulle-env** you can easily manage